blue-grey/blue-grey.github.io/data_science/index.md

 - How to do Hierarchical Linear Regression in PyMC3 (uses Radon dataset) [[link]](https://twiecki.io/blog/2014/03/17/bayesian-glms-3/)
 - Paper: Analysis of Local Decisions Using Hierarchical Modeling, Applied to Home Radon Measurement and Remediation [[link]](http://www.stat.columbia.edu/~gelman/research/published/lin.pdf)
 - Paper: Understanding the Average Impact of Microcredit Expansions: A Bayesian Hierarchical Analysis of Seven Randomized Experiments[[link]](https://pdfs.semanticscholar.org/add4/5613b77be86a01d51555e4940462ef633942.pdf)
+- Bayesian Hierarchical Modeling (or “more reasons why autoML cannot replace Data Scientists yet”) [[link]](https://towardsdatascience.com/bayesian-hierarchical-modeling-or-more-reasons-why-automl-cannot-replace-data-scientists-yet-d01e7d571d3d)
+- WHY use bayesian MLM?
+    - This issue was at the heart of my conversion to bayesian multilevel modeling (and bayesian inference more generally.)
+Overfitting is rampant in my field (education research), but the use of regularizing priors and shrinkage from multilevel models helps to reduce it. [[link]](https://twitter.com/economeager/status/1217077189474209793)

 ## Time Series
 - Code walkthrough [[link]](https://www.liip.ch/en/blog/time-series-prediction-a-short-comparison-of-best-practices)